benroberts999/ampsci/README.md

     * This should only be required if you plan to edit the code or add new modules

 **Quick start**:

+* The `setup.sh` bash script should install all required dependencies and build ampsci
+  * It uses only defaults, and may not work on all systems.
+    See above instructions for full guide to compilation.
 * See which ampsci input options are available: `./ampsci -a`
   * See available input options for each input block by following with its name
   * e.g., `./ampsci -a HartreeFock`
 * Check which Modules are aviable: `./ampsci -m`
   * See available input options for each module by following with its name
   * e.g., `./ampsci -m MatrixElements`
 * Check which operators are aviable: `./ampsci -o`
   * See available input options for each operator by following with its name
   * e.g., `./ampsci -o hfs`

 Looking for atomic ionisation form-factors for dark-matter-electron scattering?

 * See `Kionisation` module (`./ampsci -m Kionisation`)

 --------------------------------------------------------------------------------